l337ch/kubernetes-ui/www/README.md

 #### Kubernetes server configuration

-**RECOMMENDED**: By default the k8s api server does not support CORS, so the `kube-apiserver.service` must be started with `--cors_allowed_origins=.*` or `--cors_allowed_origins=http://<your host here>`
+**RECOMMENDED**: By default the Kubernetes api server does not support CORS, so the `kube-apiserver.service` must be started with `--cors_allowed_origins=.*` or `--cors_allowed_origins=http://<your host here>`

-**HACKS**: If you don't want to/cannot restart the k8s api server:
+**HACKS**: If you don't want to/cannot restart the Kubernetes api server:
 * Or you can start your browser with web security disabled.
 For Chrome, you can [launch](http://www.chromium.org/developers/how-tos/run-chromium-with-flags) it with flag ```--disable-web-security```.